eNMS-automation/eNMS/docs/advanced/rest_api.rst

 Topology Import / Export
 ************************

-The import and export of topology can be triggered from the ReST API, with a POST request to the following URL:
+The import and export of topology can be triggered from the REST API, with a POST request to the following URL:

 ::